Transition to the Responsive User Interface

 • Organizations using Person-to-Person (Direct) management reporting will gain many benefits from the change.
 The responsive UI is designed to honor direct manager relationships in features such as My Team, which were not retrofitted to the Classic UI.

-Interface Comparison (Admin)
+Interface Comparison (Admins)

 Buttons and Icons (Students)